peterobarotu/African_Hit_Song_Prediction/README.md

 ---

 ## **4. Next Steps**
-- **Expand the dataset** Include more songs from countries beyond the seven largest music markets to enhance prediction accuracy across a broader range of African markets.
+- **Expand the dataset**: Include more songs from countries beyond the seven largest music markets to enhance prediction accuracy across a broader range of African markets.
 - **Try deep learning models** like neural networks to improve performance.

 ---